 Security questionnaires are an important part of a company’s due diligence process.
 When used well, they can help your organization build trust with new businesses.
 But they can be time-consuming if you don’t have efficient processes in place.

 In this guide, we’ll walk you through:

-A security questionnaire is a list of questions that assess your organization’s security and privacy practices.
+A security questionnaire is a list of questions that assess your organization’s security and data privacy practices.
 Organizations often exchange questionnaires before going into business together.

 While you can create your own questionnaire to learn about a company’s security posture, there are also standardized information-gathering (SIG) questionnaires available.

 The questions may vary but security questionnaires are a standard part of the vendor risk management process.

 If you’ve received a security questionnaire, it means that another organization is considering doing business with you.
 But first, you need to show that your organization can be trusted to protect sensitive data.

 Answering assessments can take up valuable time, even more so if you’re receiving multiple questionnaires from a growing list of potential customers.

 As your organization grows, you’ll want to have a standardized process for answering questionnaires.